 Equipping “Difference Makers”

-A call for Ouachita students, faculty and staff to be “difference makers” in all areas of life has been a hallmark of Dr. Horne’s presidency.
-Under his leadership, Ouachita has significantly enhanced and expanded campus facilities, including opening the Student Village and Ben and Betty Elrod Boulevard and campus entrance in 2009 as well as Heflin Plaza and Georgia W. Hickingbotham and Westside residence halls in 2010.
-Major remodeling projects that have added life and energy to existing facilities include Evans Student Center, Lile Hall and the Grant Center for International Education.
+A call for Ouachita students, faculty and staff to be “difference makers” in all areas of life was a hallmark of Dr. Horne’s presidency.
+Under his leadership, Ouachita significantly enhanced and expanded campus facilities, including opening the Student Village and Ben and Betty Elrod Boulevard in 2009, Heflin Plaza and Georgia W. Hickingbotham and Westside residence halls in 2010, Cliff Harris Stadium in 2014 and new facilities for the Ben M. Elrod Center for Family and Community in 2015.
+Major remodeling projects that have added life and energy to existing facilities include Evans Student Center, Lile Hall, the Grant Center for International Education and the Rosemary Adams Department of Visual Arts.

 President Horne facilitated Ouachita’s yearlong 125th anniversary celebration in 2011, including launching the university’s 125th anniversary “Defining the Difference” capital campaign.
+New initiatives during his presidency included launching the Ouachita at New Life Church’s Associate of Arts degree program, Ouachita Online, Biomedical Scholars Program and the Loan Affordability Pledge.
 The university also continues to gain national recognition for academic excellence among such publications as U.S. News & World Report and Forbes.

 “Ouachita is widely recognized as an excellent university,” Dr. Horne said.
 “The future years will testify of excellence all around campus.
 Our teaching, student life, athletics, facilities and expectations will be marked by excellence.
 I know of no other word that should more fully describe Ouachita Baptist University.”